 (iii) "Introduction of LBT and/or AFA in existing SRD bands is a first priority.
 However, any benefit from the introduction of LBT and/or AFA may be short lived if the anticipated growth in SRDs occurs.
 Therefore the identification of new spectrum for SRDs employing these techniques is a second priority".

-Designation of the band 870 MHz to 876 MHz for use by SRDs will satisfy the foreseeable market requirements of the industry for the next 10-15 years.

 Economic value of SRD/RFID/SM incl. their importance for the society has increased.
 Future proof solutions are needed, also with regard to SRD/RFID/SM as victims and changes in the adjacent spectrum (e.g. LTE).
 This may also include intra-SRD compatibility considerations.